 - what changed before reputation began to drift

-MailSlurp adds message-operations context around provider reputation signals.
+MailSlurp adds workflow context around Google Postmaster Tools and sender-reputation monitoring.
 Use it to monitor sender-auth posture, run launch-readiness checks, and investigate failures before a deliverability issue becomes a broader incident.

 MailSlurp features that matter here